-The Town Code does not currently have an assigned parking requirement for assisted living uses.
+The Town Code does not currently have an assigned parking requirement for an assisted living use.
 The applicant has provided a parking analysis of similar facilities and national standards for this use.
-The previous plans proposed a parking rate of 0.4 spaces per unit for 83 units which would require 34 parking spaces.
+The applicant proposes a parking rate of 0.4 spaces per unit for 82 units, which would require 33 parking spaces.

-One previously proposed compact parking space was removed and the area was striped to allow a loading space for an ambulance in the garage.
+Revisions to the plans include the removal of one previously proposed compact parking space in exchange for a striped space to allow a loading space for an ambulance in the garage.
 The compact space removed does not meet Town requirements and did not count towards required parking.
 The space provided for the ambulance parking does not count towards required parking.
+Per comments received at the May 22, 2019 Planning Commission meeting, the applicant added a label to the striped area designated for ambulance loading on sheet P-301.

 The applicant provided a revised parking summary stating the reduction of the retail space proposed and unit loss results in a proposed ratio of 0.57 spaces per unit without the 1.25 parking incentive.
 However, those calculations include spaces that do not meet town requirements, specifically the three compact spaces and two of the tandem spaces.
+Staff's analysis of the parking provided for the number of units proposed finds that the assisted living facility parking rate is actually 0.51 spaces per unit, which increases to 0.68 spaces per unit with the 1.25 parking incentive.
+(See Table 2)